Clyde Fitch: Health and death

 While staying at the Hotel de la Haute Mère de Dieu at Châlons-en-Champagne in France, he suffered what would be a fatal attack.
 He underwent surgery by a local doctor rather than travel to Paris and died from blood poisoning aged 44.
 His body was returned from France where it was entombed for a time in the Swan Callendar Mausoleum at Woodlawn Cemetery in The Bronx, which belonged to a friend.

 In 1910, the body was removed and taken to New Jersey for cremation, and the ashes were returned to the Swan Callendar Mausoleum until the Hunt & Hunt monument was finished.
 His ashes were placed in a sarcophagus (where his parents' ashes later joined his) in their own mausoleum in Woodlawn Cemetery.

 A memorial exists at the Clyde Fitch Memorial Room in Converse Hall at Amherst.
+In memory of their son, Fitch's parents donated a large number of wax portraits, six painted wall panels, a bed, two console tables, three armchairs, a dressing table, two clocks, a nightstand, a fire fender, two candelabra, and an Aubusson carpet from the French Empire Period to the Metropolitan Museum of Art.

+Legacy

 Since his death, Fitch has fallen into obscurity, but some of his plays were revived in repertory theaters in the twentieth century or made into films and adapted for television.
 The Archives and Special Collections at Amherst College holds a collection of his papers.